For Applicants

 Request for Letter of Professional Standing

-If you require a letter of professional standing to be completed by CHCPBC and sent to another organization, please email X with “Request for Letter for Professional Standing” in the subject line.
+If you require a letter of professional standing to be completed by CHCPBC and sent to another organization, contact the registration team with your request.
 There is no fee for this service.
 Please allow at least one week for processing.

 Currency Hour Requirements